 - the rich traditions of visual art, film, literature, music and other forms of creative expression that migrant and diaspora communities have created, works that often provide critical perspectives on dominant social, cultural, and political imaginaries and open up important new ways of re-imagining identities, communities, and belonging.

 - how evidence-based practices and decision-making might contribute to developing and implementing migration policies that are beneficial to all constituents that respect migrant human rights.

-As a Graduate Diploma student, you will be introduced to concepts, theories, approaches and issues in Migration and Diaspora Studies in MGDS 5001 Introduction to Migration and Diaspora Studies.
-You then will deepen your knowledge on particular issues or approaches through additional specialized courses in Migration and Diaspora Studies and an extensive list of electives.
+As a Graduate Diploma student, you will be introduced to concepts, theories, approaches and issues in Migration and Diaspora Studies through specialized courses in Migration and Diaspora Studies and an extensive list of electives.
 You can choose from courses in African Studies, Anthropology, Art History, Canadian Studies, Communications, Cultural Mediations, English, European and Russian Studies, Film, French, Geography, History, International Affairs, Law and Legal Studies, Migration and Diaspora Studies, Political Science, Public Policy and Administration, Religion, Sociology, and Social Work.